 For this exercise, click on the Pages tab.

-This report will give you all the URLs your selected competitor is ranking with.
-This information is pure gold, because it will allow you to find tons of new topic and keyword opportunities.
+This report will give you all the URLs your selected competitor ranks with.
+This information is pure gold because it will allow you to find tons of new topics and keyword opportunities.

 You can click on any of the URLs to find out exactly which keywords these URLs are ranking for, as I described in the previous feature at number 2 above.

-The word competitor may have a bit of a negative sound to it, but keep in mind that competition is a good thing.
-Without competition, we won’t be able to improve our products, our services and our content.
+The word competitor may have a bit of a negative sound, but remember that competition is a good thing.
+Without competition, we won’t be able to improve our products, services, and content.
 Competition keeps us sharp and focused.
 Also note that a competitor in Semrush isn’t necessarily a competitor in real life.
 It just means that there is an overlap in published content.

 4. Keyword Gap